Introducing Overmind and Hivemind

 web: bundle exec rails server -p $PORT -b 0.0.0.0 worker: bundle exec sidekiq -C config/sidekiq.yml assets: gulp watch

-…you can run all the processes specified in it just by typing
+You can now run all the processes specified within simply by typing

 hivemind in your console.
 If you need to specify a path to a file located somewhere else, just follow your